There are so many useful apps for medical students.

 So, it turns out all of these were right, but I have had a little helping hand with that last one.
 On the first day of my 4th year I received a shiny new iPhone 4s from my medical school, and using it as an ‘educational tool’ was the last thing on my mind.
 I had been part of the Blackberry club for some time, watching in envy as people talked to their phones and actually had it answer them back (believe me, I have now experienced hours of fun with Siri.)

-We were encouraged to download an app called Dr Companion because my university had bought a licence to it along with some books we could download.
-To my surprise these included the BNF (British National Formulary,) and the BNF for children (both books are like gold dust in hospitals!)
+We were encouraged to download an app called Dr Companion because my university had bought a license to it along with some books we could download.
+To my surprise, these included the BNF (British National Formulary,) and the BNF for children (both books are like gold dust in hospitals!)
 There was also the Oxford handbook of Clinical Medicine and the Oxford Handbook of Specialities, both books which I was planning to download.
-During my first week on my paediatric placement I lost count of the amount of times that I had to whip out my iPhone to look up a drug before the consultant had the chance to ask me its mechanism of action.
+During my first week on my pediatric placement, I lost count of the number of times that I had to whip out my iPhone to look up a drug before the consultant had the chance to ask me its mechanism of action.
 It came in particularly handy on the ward round as I could look up the patient’s condition as we got to them in anticipation for the questions that were sure to be thrown my way.
 I find that learning this way, as I actually see the conditions, means I am more likely to remember them.
 As the weeks went by my friends and I would swap recommendations for apps that we liked, and sometimes even the consultants would join in.
 Here are the ones that I have round most useful whilst on rotation, and best of all, they are all free!
 I hope you get as much out of them as I have.

 Whether you have an iPhone or not you are pretty likely to have a camera already on your phone when you buy it, and this may be the most invaluable app of all.